GautamGupta/bb-legacy-plugins/wordpress-bbpress-syncronization/trunk/readme.txt

 Tags: bbPress, post, comment, integration, forum Requires at least: 1.0alpha6
 Tested up to: 1.0alpha6
-Stable tag: 0.4
+Stable tag: 0.4.1

 Sync your WordPress comments to bbPress forum and back.

 == Description ==

-THIS IS TWO PARTS PLUGIN!
-YOU NEED TO SET UP SAME PLUGIN FOR BBPRESS TOO!
+**THIS IS TWO PARTS PLUGIN!
+YOU NEED TO SET UP SAME PLUGIN FOR BBPRESS TOO!**

 Please install latest versions of both parts!